amirongit/notecode/elasticsearchInAction.md

     - common data types which represent basic & primitive values
     - like text, boolean, long, date, double & binary
 - complex types
-    - created by composing additional types; similar to compound or container types in programming languages
+    - created by composing additional types
+    - similar to compound or container types in programming languages
     - can be flattened or nested
     - like object, nested, flattened & join
 - specialized types